clemsonacm/hackpack/CONTRIBUTING.md

 We strive to make our content as clear and concise as possible, but it is always possible that we have left some content off.
 If you have any question about any part of your LaTeX, it is always a good idea to consult entries that have already made it into the Hack Pack.
-In particular, the section on INSERT SECTION HERE is an example of an excellent addition to the Hack Pack.
+In particular, the section on sets is an example of an excellent addition to the Hack Pack.
-Failing that, feel free to email any of the core Hack Pack team.
+Failing that, feel free to email any of the Hack Pack development team, `@clemsonacm/hackpack-developers`.